mvd81/docker-laravel/README.md

 # docker-laravel
-My Docker with Laravel starters setup
+My Docker with Laravel starter setup

 # How to use this